jtv/libpqxx/UPGRADING.md

 There are cases where libpqxx needs to know what kind of encoding it's getting.
 For example, when you create a `pqxx::params` to pass parameters to an SQL statement, in some cases it will need to be aware.
-You can provide the information by passing your connection, transaction, or "enoding group" (see below) as the first constructor argument, before any actual parameters.
+You can provide the information by passing your connection, transaction, or "ecnoding group" (see below) as the first constructor argument, before any actual parameters.

-The encodings machinery doesn't actually care about the _exact_ encoding of the test it's handling, but it needs to know where each character begins and ends, so that it can detect special characters (e.g. closing quotes) reliably.
+The encodings machinery doesn't actually care about the _exact_ encoding of the text it's handling, but it needs to know where each character begins and ends, so that it can detect special characters (e.g. closing quotes) reliably.
 Without this, things can get a little dangerous when e.g. a multi-byte character inside a string happens to contain a byte that looks just like an